 The Sure-Shift operation of the PUC reduces shift operations.
 When a PUC fire truck approaches an emergency scene, the operator engages the parking brake, which shifts the truck into neutral.
 Then with a single touch, water and foam are activated, allowing the system to be up and functional before the operator is out of the cab.
 The PUC provides pump and roll as standard to allow you to fight fires on the move.

 NFPA 1906: Standard for Wildland Fire Apparatus, defines pump-and-roll as delivering 20 gpm at 80 psi while traveling 2 mph.

 Why is pump and roll such a critical component of fire apparatus?

 This feature means that firefighting operations can follow a moving fire, making response more agile and adaptive, keeping firefighters safe.

 3. Serviceability to Pump and Plumbing

-Servicing the pump and plumbing is simplified with the PUC configuration.
+Servicing the pump, integrated pump transmission and plumbing is simplified with the PUC configuration.
 With a tilting cab, the pump is on top of the frame rails, easily accessible with no need to climb underneath the apparatus for maintenance.